 In addition, the sector plan makes the following recommendations that affect the subject property: Develop properties in the Town Center Edge tier in a medium- to high-density urban pattern surrounding the high-density town center core, including medium-density mixed-use commercial and office, and several interconnected residential neighborhoods that have diverse housing styles and a network of open space (pages 20 and 24).
-The development will be within such a residential neighborhood.
-Pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, this PPS conforms to the land use recommendations of the sector plan.
+The proposed development will be within such a residential neighborhood.
+Staff finds that pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, this application conforms to the land use recommendations of the sector plan.